savonet/book/workflow.md

 ```{.liquidsoap include="liq/encoder-flac.liq" from=2 to=-1}
 ```

+A typical compression achieves around 75% of the original size for a rock song and 50% for a classical music song.

 ### AAC

 The AAC codec (AAC stands for _Advanced Audio Coding_) was designed to be a better replacement for MP3: it achieves better quality at the same bitrates and can decently encode the stream it low bitrates.
 Unlike opus, it main competitor, patent license is required for distributing an AAC codec.
+However, it has better hardware support, especially on low-end devices.

 The encoder is called `%fdkaac` and its parameters are

 - `channels`: the number of audio channels (2 by default),
 - `samplerate`: the number of samples per second,
-- `bitrate`: encode at given constant bitrate
+- `bitrate`: encode at given constant bitrate,
 - `vbr`: encode in variable bitrate with given quality between 1 (lowest bitrate and quality) to 5 (highest bitrate and quality),
-- `aot` specifies the _audio object type_ (the kind of encoding for AAC data, which has influence on quality and delay): it can either be `"mpeg4_aac_lc"`, `"mpeg4_he_aac"`, `"mpeg4_he_aac_v2"` (the default), `"mpeg4_aac_ld"`, `"mpeg4_aac_eld"`, `"mpeg2_aac_lc"`, `"mpeg2_he_aac"` or `"mpeg2_he_aac_v2"`,
+- `aot`: specifies the _audio object type_ (the kind of encoding for AAC data, which has influence on quality and delay): it can either be `"mpeg4_aac_lc"`, `"mpeg4_he_aac"`, `"mpeg4_he_aac_v2"` (the default), `"mpeg4_aac_ld"`, `"mpeg4_aac_eld"`, `"mpeg2_aac_lc"`, `"mpeg2_he_aac"` or `"mpeg2_he_aac_v2"`,
 - `bandwidth`: encode with fixed given bandwidth (default is `"auto"`, which means that the encoder is free to determine the best one),
-- `transmux` sets the transport format: should be one of `"raw"`, `"adif"`, `"adts"` (the default), `"latm"`, `"latm_out_of_band"` or `"loas"`,
+- `transmux`: sets the transport format, should be one of `"raw"`, `"adif"`, `"adts"` (the default), `"latm"`, `"latm_out_of_band"` or `"loas"`,
 - `afterburner`: when set to `true` use _afterburner_ which should increase quality, but also encoding time,
 - `sbr_mode`: when set to `true`, use _spectral band replication_, which should
   enhance audio quality at low bitrates.

-More information about the parameters can be found in the [hydrogenaudio knowledge base](http://wiki.hydrogenaud.io/index.php?title=Fraunhofer_FDK_AAC).
+More information about the meaning of those parameters can be found in the [hydrogenaudio knowledge base](http://wiki.hydrogenaud.io/index.php?title=Fraunhofer_FDK_AAC).
 For instance,